December 26, 2024

 Rice also argued that increasing LNG export capacity would drive down global emissions, although the climate case for exported LNG is murky.
 One peer-reviewed study published in October found exported LNG to have a 33% larger carbon footprint than coal over a 20-year period.

 Van Welie expressed skepticism that New England would see new pipelines, citing a lack of customers.
 However, he stressed that existing resources must not be retired faster than new renewables are deployed, especially with anticipated load growth.
-An ISO-NE study on deep decarbonization published in October found a significant need for clean dispatchable resources to balance renewables.
+An ISO-NE study on deep decarbonization published in October found a significant need for clean, dispatchable resources to balance renewables.
 (See ISO-NE Study Lays Out Challenges of Deep Decarbonization.)
 The study singled out small modular nuclear reactors (SMRs), synthetic natural gas and multiday energy storage as potential solutions to help meet these needs.

 Rudy Cuzzetto, a member of the Legislative Assembly of Ontario, discussed the province’s work to help commercialize SMRs.
-Ontario will likely have the world’s first full-scale SMR — with a capacity of 300 MW — in operation by 2029, he said.
+Ontario likely will have the world’s first full-scale SMR — with a capacity of 300 MW — in operation by 2029, he said.

 “The world is looking at Ontario right now,” Cuzzetto said.
 “We are going to be a powerhouse in Ontario [and] be able to export electricity across the world.”

-Québec’s vast hydropower resources could also help to fill the need for dispatchable power, said Serge Abergel, COO for Hydro-Québec Energy Services.
+Québec’s vast hydropower resources also could help to fill the need for dispatchable power, said Serge Abergel, COO for Hydro-Québec Energy Services.

 Despite a drop in exports in 2023 from low reservoir levels, Hydro-Québec has indicated that long-term changes to the role that its hydroelectric resources play on the grid could bring savings across the Northeast.
 (See Québec, New England See Shifting Role for Canadian Hydropower.)